 Are other cities using ramp meters?

 Yes.
-Ramp meters are used in most major metropolitan areas across the country including Milwaukee, Seattle-Tacoma, Portland, Phoenix, Minneapolis-St. Paul, Denver, Chicago, and many other cities.
+Ramp meters are used in most major metropolitan areas across the country including Milwaukee, Seattle-Tacoma, Portland, Phoenix, Minneapolis-St. Paul, Denver, Chicago and many other cities.